 Photo by Mike van Schoonderwalt from Pexels Organizations preparing for HITRUST certification typically have questions around Control Reference 05.h Independent Review of Information Security: "The organization's approach to managing information security and its implementation (control objectives, controls, policies, processes, and procedures for information security) shall be reviewed independently at planned intervals, at a minimum annually, or when significant changes to the security implementation occur."

 The first question is typically: Does the requirement for an "independent" review necessitate hiring external auditors?
-The second question is often: How does this differ from other review requirements?
-Defining independent: The first question is easy.
-"The review ... is carried out by individuals independent of the area under review (e.g. the internal audit function, an independent manager or a third-party organization specializing in such reviews," according to the Level 1 notes for 05.h in the Cyber Security Framework (CSF).
+The second question is often: How does this differ from other HITRUST review requirements?
+Defining independent: The Level 1 notes for 05.h in the Cyber Security Framework (CSF) begin to clarify things.
+It says: "The review ... is carried out by individuals independent of the area under review (e.g. the internal audit function, an independent manager or a third-party organization specializing in such reviews."
 In addition, the HITRUST glossary defines Independent as "With respect to an assessor or measure, one that is not influenced by the person or entity that is responsible for the implementation of the requirement/control being evaluated or measured."
-So an independent review can be conducted either by staff in a separate department or on a separate team from the function being reviewed, or by an external team.
-"Review of the organization's approach to managing information security and its implementation:" Baseline requirements are a subset of 700+ potential HITRUST controls selected for the organization based on its answer to scoping questions.
-At a minimum, in addition to independent review, baseline requirements for assessments or reviews typically include:
+So an independent review can be conducted either by staff in a separate department or on a separate team from the function being reviewed as long as it isn't being influenced by the implementors, or by an external team.
+Overall HITRUST Review and Assessment Requirements: At a minimum, in addition to independent review, HITRUST baseline requirements typically include:

 0 Comments